Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 - Against the Buccaneers last week, Darnold went 15-for-32 (46.9%) for 190 yards.

-- Darnold added 11 yards on one carry, averaging 11 yards per carry.
+- He also tacked on 11 yards on one carry, averaging 11 yards per carry without a touchdown.

 Darnold's Carolina Teammates